noelwelsh/noelwelsh.com/content/posts/2025-01-01-codata-interpreter-terminal.md

 draft = true
 +++

+This article is a case study of designing a DSL for terminal interaction.
+On the practical side it's concerned with presenting access to terminal features in a composable way.
+Underpinning is codata and monads

 This article is about designing a DSL for terminal interaction.
 The terminal itself is easy to work with, for the most part, though more an accretion of features than designed.

 Terminal GUIs are good tools for developer oriented tools.